dendronhq/dendron-site/vault/dendron.topic.publish-legacy.configuration.md

 ### githubCname
 - default: none

-Cname used for github pages
+CNAME used for GitHub pages

 ### logo